Semaine sanglante: Prelude

 By March 1871, the French Army had been defeated by German forces in the Franco-Prussian War.
-The Treaty of Frankfurt, which ended the war, forced France to pay billions of francs in war indemnity and cede Alsace and Lorraine.
+The Treaty of Frankfurt, which ended the war, forced France to pay billions of francs in war indemnity and cede Alsace–Lorraine.
 In Paris, soldiers from the National Guard clashed with the French Army on 18 March when the army tried to remove 227 cannons from a depot on Montmartre.
 The guardsmen killed two army generals, and the National Guard seized control of the city.
 Adolphe Thiers, the President of France, withdrew the government of France from Paris, first to Bordeaux and then to Versailles.

 The Commune government was divided into various political factions.
 Being led by several committees with different political agendas, it lacked a commander.
 In April, the Commune launched a military expedition against the Versailles government led by Gustave Paul Cluseret, who had fought with Giuseppe Garibaldi and had been a general in the Union Army.
-The National Guard came under fire from the fort of Mont-Valérian, broke ranks, and fled back to Paris pursued by the French Army.
-Afterwards, Cluseret resigned and was replaced by Colonel Rossel; but Rossel resigned on 9 May.
+The National Guard came under fire from Fort Mont-Valérien, broke ranks, and fled back to Paris pursued by the French Army.
+Afterwards, Cluseret resigned and was replaced by Colonel Louis Rossel; but Rossel resigned on 9 May.
 He was replaced by Louis Charles Delescluze, an attorney and journalist with extensive political experience, but had no military experience.
 Delescluze was the civilian delegate of the War Committee, which effectively made him the military leader of the Commune.

 In the weeks before the Bloody Week, the French Army was reorganized and vetted for loyalty.
 Soldiers suspected of sympathies to the Communards were transferred to other regiments, and often sent to French outposts in North Africa or regions distant from Paris.

-On 8 May, the French Army occupied Fort d'Issy, a key defense south of the city, and gradually began digging trenches and fortifications closer to the city, until they were only a hundreds meters from the city walls. trenches and prepared for long siege.
+On 8 May, the French Army occupied Fort d'Issy, a key defense south of the city, and gradually began digging trenches and fortifications closer to the city, until they were only a hundreds meters from the city walls and prepared for long siege.
 On Saturday, 20 May, the army began a bombardment of the western gates and the city, particularly the Port de Saint-Cloud.

 The National Guard considered themselves safe within the ring of ramparts and fortifications that surrounded the city.
-On 20 May, a concert was held in the Tuileries Gardens to raise funds for widows and orphans, though the Versailles artillery could be heard from the army positions outside the city.
+On 20 May, a concert was held in the Tuileries Garden to raise funds for widows and orphans, though the Versailles artillery could be heard from the army positions outside the city.